sifatsiam/1billion-iterations-loop/README.md

+## Nested loops that execute 1 billion iterations in C 🫡

 ### Step 1: Install MinGW (if not already installed)
 To compile C code using PowerShell, you need to have the **MinGW** toolchain installed, which includes `gcc`.